The New Zealand Government has confirmed their policy around who can and cannot retain staff on visas and who is able to hire visa holders.

 If you are already an Accredited employer, you are not exempt from the upcoming changes.
 The new Accreditation policy will still apply to you, regardless of having gained accreditation in the past.
 You will be required to resubmit and potentially supply new documents in order to qualify for the new Accreditation status.

 Employer Accreditation is an Immigration New Zealand process.
 By gaining Accreditation status, you meet the legal criteria to employ people that are on visas and, in the future, hire people from overseas.
-This criteria takes effect from 1st November 2021.
+This criteria takes effect from mid-2022.

 Currently, the people who hold the visa are responsible for preparing and submitting their visa applications.
 Once changes take effect, you, the employer will be responsible for ensuring you meet the criteria to carry on employing people on visas and hiring migrant staff.
-If you are not Accredited with Immigration New Zealand, you will not be able to hire or retain on employer-supported visas.
+If you are not Accredited with Immigration New Zealand, you will not be able to hire or retain on employer-supported visas from mid-2022.

 This important change will affect most employers in New Zealand as we have 350,000 people on visas in New Zealand and they are employed up and down the country.